Vaccitech/HLAfreq/README.md

 After downloading the data, it must be filtered so that all studies sum to allele frequency 1 (within tolerence).
 Then we must ensure that all studies report alleles at the same resolution.
-Finaly we can combine frequency estimates.
+Finaly we can combine frequency estimates, for more details see the `HLAfreq.HLAfreq.combineAF()` api documentation.
 ```
 aftab = HLAfreq.only_complete(aftab)
 aftab = HLAfreq.decrease_resolution(aftab, 2)